dWanderingSoul/solid-octo-carnival/README.md

 Want to practice making pull requests?
 Just add one here and I'll accept it.
 Have fun ;)

+**What you can practice here:**

+* Creating a branch
+* Making code changes
+* Committing your changes
+* Pushing your changes to GitHub
+* Creating a pull request
+* Responding to code review feedback
+* Merging your pull request

 This is amazing... :)